Contact at organisation: Eileen Collins, Irish Guide Dogs for the Blind

 - Full clean driving license essential.

-- Must be eligible to work in Ireland and the EU.
+- Must be eligible to work in Ireland and EU.

-- You may be required to work outside of normal working hours, travel and overnight stays throughout the country may be required from time to time.
+- You may be required to work outside of normal working hours, travel and overnight stays throughout the country required from time to time.

 - Subject to full Garda (Police) vetting.